 pinch of Kosher or sea salt

-Make the cake.
-In a small mixing bowl, whisk together flour, baking powder, baking soda, salt, pumpkin pie spice, and cinnamon.
+Make the cupcakes.
+In a medium mixing bowl, whisk together flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

 In a liquid measuring cup or small bowl, whisk together whole milk and sour cream.